Ground-effect vehicle: Design

 Placing the wing near a surface has the same effect as increasing the aspect ratio because the surface prevents wingtip vortices from expanding, but without the complications associated with a long, slender wing.
 The stubby wings on a GEV can produce as much lift as the much larger wing on a transport aircraft, though only while close to the earth's surface.
 Once sufficient speed has built up, some GEVs can function as conventional aircraft until approaching a destination.
 However, they are unable to land or take off without a significant amount of help from the ground effect, and cannot climb until they have reached a much higher speed.
 The greater the wingspan, the less drag created for each unit of lift and the greater the efficiency of the wing.

 GEVs are not statically supported upon a cushion of pressurized air from a downward-directed fan.
 Some GEV designs, such as the Russian Lun and Dingo, blew air under the wing using auxiliary engines to assist takeoff; however they still require forward motion to generate sufficient lift to fly, unlike hovercraft, also lacking low-speed hover capability.
 GEVs also have no contact with the surface when in flight.

-REGENT

-Rhode Island-based REGENT is developing an electric-powered design with a standard hull for water operations, with fore- and aft-mounted hydrofoil units that lift the craft out of the water during takeoff, to lower liftoff speeds.
-Regent is working on two vehicle designs.
-Monarch is designed to transport 50–100 passengers or a 10,000 kg payload.
-Its range is 650 km (all-electric); or 3,200 km (hybrid) at speeds up to 225 km/h.
-Viceroy's capacity is 12 passengers or a 1,600 kg payload.
-Its range is 300 km, at speeds up to 300 km/h.
-The vehicles use electric propulsion and digital controls for reduced energy use.
-The hybrid Monarch was designed to achieve a 3,200 km range, consuming 50–70% less energy per ton-mile than conventional aircraft.
-The use of active digital flight control systems enhances stability, while allowing wing designs that are far lighter and more efficient than older wing designs, which relied on the wings and their positions to passively provide stability.

-Wing configurations

 WIG-wings configurations: (A) Straight wing; (B) Reverse-delta wing; (C) Tandem wing.